-Despite operating on ostensibly the same iOS as the iPhone, the experience on the iPad often diverged from that on the iPhone.
-The screen real estate demanded innovations, while both hardware and software developers were committed to pushing the product’s capabilities beyond the confines of creativity and consumption into hardcore productivity.
+Despite operating on ostensibly the same iOS as the iPhone, the iPad experience has always diverged somewhat from that of the iPhone.
+The screen real estate alone demanded innovations, while both hardware and software developers committed to pushing the product’s capabilities beyond the confines of creativity and consumption into hardcore productivity.

-Alongside its sidekick Apple Pencil and a keyboard, the iPad can now realistically substitute for a laptop under certain conditions.
-It may not be there yet, but getting its own discrete OS will continue to propel it in that direction.
-It helps that iPadOS runs on all current and supported iPads dating back to the iPad Air 2 from late 2014 (though the iPad Mini 3, released at roughly the same time as the iPad Air 2, is not supported).
+Along with its sidekick Apple Pencil and a keyboard, the iPad can often substitute for a laptop under certain conditions.
+Having its own discrete OS continues to advance the iPad in that direction.
+It helps that iPadOS runs on all current and supported iPads dating back to the iPad Air 2 from late 2014.

-The new iPadOS incorporates nearly all of the features included in iOS 13, including the famous Dark Mode, an enhanced Photos app, a Find My app, Sign In with Apple, improved Maps, and more.
-With the debut of iPadOS, there are plenty of new and enhanced features designed exclusively for Apple’s tablet.
+The iPadOS incorporates nearly all of the features included in iOS 13, including the famous Dark Mode, an enhanced Photos app, a Find My app, Sign In with Apple, improved Maps, and more.
+With the debut of iPadOS, there are enhanced features designed exclusively for Apple’s tablet, while the newest version of the OS added new capabilities.
 We’ll walk you through a few of the high-profile ones.

-The new iPadOS experience begins with a revamped home screen that fits two elements into the same space.
-The app icons, pushed to the right side of the screen, are smaller and grouped together, as the screen makes room for widgets, called Today View, on the left side of the screen.
-Just swipe from left to right to reveal it, then swipe up and down to see its default contents.
+The iPadOS experience began with a revamped home screen that fits two elements into the same space.
+The app icons, pushed to the right side of the screen, are smaller and grouped together, as the screen makes room for Today View widgets on the left side of the display.
+Just swipe from left to right to reveal it, then swipe up and down to see the default contents.
 It’s likely you will want to make some changes.
 Widgets show up both in landscape and portrait orientation, though with the latter, you will only be able to view either the Today View or the app icons, not both at the same time.
 Here’s how to customize your home screen widgets.